 Tumor Volume Accuracy can affect the variability of Tumor Volume Change results.
 The volume accuracy is assessed to confirm that volume is being computed correctly and confirm there is a reasonable lack of bias at individual timepoints.

 Tumor Volume Change Repeatability, which is the focus of the Profile Claim, is a key performance parameter for this biomarker.
 The 30% target is a conservative threshold of measurement variation (the 30% change in the claim is the outside of 95% confidence interval of 15% of measurement variability when sample size is 40 or more).
-Based on a survey of clinical studies (See Appendix B.2) the 30% target is considered to be reasonable and achievable.
+Based on a survey of clinical studies the 30% target is considered to be reasonable and achievable.
 In Table B.1, the range between the minimum and maximum values in the 95% CI of the measurement difference column is mostly within +/- 15%.

 Methods that calculate volume changes directly without calculating volumes at individual time points are acceptable so long as the results are compliant with the specifications set out by this Profile.